Kremlin accuses Trump of trying to bully Europe into buying U.S. LNG

 Five Western firms have invested in Nord Stream 2 - Wintershall (BASFn.DE) and Uniper (UN01.DE) of Germany, Austria’s OMV (OMVV.VI), Anglo-Dutch Shell (RDSa.L), and France’s Engie (ENGIE.PA).

-Additional reporting by Denis Pinchuk and Kevin O'Flynn and Maria Kiselyova; Editing by Gareth Jones
+Additional reporting by Denis Pinchuk, Kevin O'Flynn and Maria Kiselyova in Moscow and by David Brunnstrom in Brussels; Editing by Gareth Jones and Andrew Heavens